John Stokes (British Army officer): Career

 In 1873 he was again sent abroad, this time to Constantinople as a British member on the International Commission on Tonnage and the Suez Canal Dues.
 After the opening of the Suez Canal in 1869, the company running the canal soon found itself in financial difficulties.
 Traffic was below expectations after the canal was finished in 1871, and its manager Ferdinand de Lesseps therefore tried to increase revenues by re-interpreting the definition of tonnage allowed.
 The ensuing commercial and diplomatic activities resulted in the International Commission of Constantinople, establishing a specific kind of net tonnage and settling the question of tariffs in its protocol of 18 December 1873.
 This was the origin of the Suez Canal Net Tonnage and the Suez Canal Special Tonnage Certificate, both of which are still in use today.
 Stokes had visited the canal to write up reports on its condition, and was considered instrumental in making the protocol be recognized in the ensuing years.
-He was knighted as a Knight Companion (KCB) of the Order of the Bath in 1877.
-In the following years he was member of an international commission to decide harbour dues for Alexandria, and in 1880 a member of the Royal Commission on Ship's Tonnage Measurement.
+He was knighted as a Knight Commander of the Order of the Bath (KCB), civil division, in 1877.
+In the following years he was a member of an international commission to decide harbour dues for Alexandria, and in 1880 a member of the Royal Commission on Ship's Tonnage Measurement.

 During the early 1870s he was briefly in command of the School of Military Engineering at Chatham, and in 1881 he received a War Office appointment as Deputy Adjutant-General (DAG) for Royal Engineers at Army Headquarters – a post which he held for five years.
 Promoted to major-general in 1885, he retired from the Army in 1887 with the rank of lieutenant-general.
 In retirement, he retained his interest in the Suez Canal Company, of which he was a vice-president until his death.

-He died at his residence, The Spring House, Ewell, Surrey on 17 October 1902.
+He died at his residence, The Spring House, Ewell, Surrey on 11 October 1902.